 Be careful – will doing this “reset the clock”?

 If you haven’t made any payments to a debt for years and you are hoping it will get to the 6 years point so the debt is statute barred, you shouldn’t contact the lender at all.
 If you contact them to ask them to change the date then this will acknowledge the debt and “reset the clock”.
 See Questions about Statute barred debt for more information as the conditions for some debts becoming statute-barred have changed in January 2019.

 Important – sometimes a default is good news!

 Defaults sound bad, right?
 So getting one removed must be good?

 It can often be better to have a default on your credit record.
-If there is a default against a debt, then the whole debt will “drop off” your file after six years, even if your DMP is still continuing.
+If there is a default against a debt, then the whole debt will “drop off” your file after six years, even if you haven’t repaid the debt.
 With no default, the record will not go away until six years after it is marked as settled/satisfied in some way.
-So in some cases it can be better to have a default very early on in a debt management plan rather than not have one – see this article on DMPs and Credit Ratings for some examples.

 So don’t rush into trying to get a default removed… and never try to get a default date changed to a later one because it will wreck your credit record for longer!